 The local cultural offering punches well above its weight and makes the area a great place to live, visit and work.

-Why are you involved in the Newbury West Berkshire EDC project?
+Why we're involved in the Newbury West Berkshire Project.

 As well as giving thousands of people a brilliant and entertaining night out the Corn Exchange is a significant contributor to the local economy.
 We drive high footfall into the town every year and connect people through shared experiences in neutral spaces.